 Conclusion

-In this article, we had discussed different approaches to implement stack using queue.
-Implementing stack using queue can be done by more different approaches.
+In this article, we discussed different approaches to implement stack using queues.
+Implementing stacks using queues can be done by a more different approach.
 Main thing is that you have to figure it out.
-Next question will be how to figure it out, the answer will be in your mind, you just have to figure it out how to implement the stack using queue.
+Next question will be how to figure it out, the answer will be in your mind, you just have to figure out how to implement the stack using a queue.